-The purpose of this document is to indicate the different procedures which have been established by the European Maritime Safety Agency (EMSA) to manage external requests for data from the EMSA applications (including Long Range Identification and Tracking [LRIT], SafeSeaNet, CleanSeaNet and Satellite AIS data).
-These requests are made by European Union (EU) Member State national government authorities and EU institutions and bodies, and by projects or programmes established by these parties and working on issues of public interest.
+The purpose of this document is to indicate the different procedures which have been established by EMSA to manage external requests for data from the EMSA applications, including Long Range Identification and Tracking (LRIT), SafeSeaNet, Earth Observation and Satellite AIS data.

+These requests are made by EU Member State national government authorities, EU institutions and bodies, and by projects or programmes established by these parties and working on issues of public interest.